ComradDoge/DogeEU4/README.md

 - Nobility Officers privilege Theodoro fix.
 - One Cyprus mission tweak to account bookmark.
+- Mali can choose missions and no longer gets stuck in a perpetual disaster.
 - Settlers privilege that gives religious conversions in trade companies fixed.

  <!-- Todo -->